EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network_3.md

 ### Step 2 Set the trigger
 Set the trigger
 -----------------
-For this tutorial, the trigger to transmit the "OverTemp" signal is a conditional "if" statement that compares a value received from the temperature sensor.
+For this tutorial, the trigger to transmit the 'OverTemp' signal is a conditional "if" statement that compares a value received from the temperature sensor.
 1. **Drag** an ``||Logic:if||`` block into the ``||basic: forever||`` block.

 ```blocks